 How you grow the edible plants will be up to you.
-You could either sow the seeds directly into the pot or use seedling trays to sow the seeds and transfer the seedlings to the container when they are big enough.
+Either you can sow the seeds directly into the pot, or use seedling trays to sow the seeds.
+Then you transfer the seedlings to the container when they are big enough.

 Growing vegetables, herbs and fruit in your own containers can be a very rewarding experience.
 You will be able to proudly say that you grew your own food.
 You could even pass your vegetables and herbs to friends and family and get them interested in container gardening.
 This is a fun hobby to have and it’s useful too.